What Is Customer Education? (+Best Software, Types of Programs)

 Related Resources

-6 Types of Customer Education Content Formats
+6 Types of Customer Education & Training Content Formats

 Customer education can be applied in different ways throughout the customer lifecycle.
 Depending on the problem you’re trying to help them solve, you can deliver short-form or long-form content to drive product adoption